 Define how you will market your upcoming (3 – 6 months away) product line to retailers and which retailers you will market to.
 What’s the theme of your lookbook?
 When is your photoshoot and do you need to line up a photographer or props?

 Set up appointments with any local retailers to stop by with the *appropriate season’s lookbook, line sheets and/or samples. (*appropriate meaning if it’s May and they complete their buying 3-6 months in advance, you’re presenting fall or winter products).
+Here are 10 steps for getting your products into new stores.

 Mark dates in your calendar to follow up with retailers after you’ve had your initial contact (after they’ve received your lookbook in the mail, by email or after your meeting).